Using rclone to backup OneDrive or Google Drive

 rclone selfupdate --stable

 Then, you need to link your cloud drives to rclone.
-This step will create a configuration file that contains details to connect to your accounts.
+This step creates a configuration file containing the details needed to connect to your accounts.

 PowerShell